Off-camera flash photography

 The preceding pages mostly deal with how to use an on-camera speedlight to get ‘prettier’ light.
 And where we can, how to seamlessly blend our flash with our available light.
 However, where flash becomes a lot more controllable and perhaps more interesting, is when you move your flash off-camera.

 Off-camera flash is quite an extensive topic.
 Instead of trying to cover it all in just one article here, this page will serve as a jump-page to several of the important articles on the Tangents blog where the topic is specifically off-camera lighting.
 Most of the links deal with off-camera flash using speedlites, but there are a few articles where larger flashes are used.
 The same thought-process is in play though.
 (Here is the link if you want a list of all the articles about off-camera flash on this website.)

 So why would we want to use off-camera flash?
 The answer is refreshingly straight-forward.
 With off-camera lighting, we have greater control over the direction and the quality of our light.
 And that is it in a nutshell.
-But let’s delve deeper into it …
+Control.
+So let’s delve deeper into it:

 1.)
 Balancing flash with ambient light – where do we even start?

 My starting point with on-location portraits is most often is a combination of: finding an interesting or neutral background; and positioning my subject so that they are placed in front of / in relation to the background so that it all looks visually pleasing.
 And then balancing the exposures for my background and my subject.

 This article is a good overview to start us off on this topic.
 The easiest approach when working in fairly flat and even ambient light, is to under-expose the ambient light by a certain amount.
 Then we add flash for correct exposure.
 But we often have scenarios which aren’t as simple.
 Here are easy-to-follow explanations of how we’d go about getting to balancing flash and the ambient light.

 - Balancing flash with ambient light – where do we even start? (model: Anelisa)